JackFawthorpe/DominionAI/Readme.md

    of dominion.
 If an error is present, please send a copy of the dominion.log for that game to me on Discord.
 If not, provide a description of the expected and actual behaviour of the game also through discord.
 This can be done within the bugs channel of the Discord Server

-### Terminal Usage

-Throughout this competition you are likely to use the terminal to run commands to generate Agent templates and to interact with the game engine.
-Linux and Mac machines will be able to run all of these commands immediately however Windows computers may have a little trouble when configured incorrectly.
-A commonly used tool to simplify this is the [gitbash ternminal](https://git-scm.com/downloads).
-This comes packaged with [git](https://git-scm.com/downloads), a [version control system](https://about.gitlab.com/topics/version-control/) that is widely used in the software industry.
-Once installed open gitbash and use this as your terminal.